Southampton and Dorchester Railway: Disagreements with the LSWR

 Although the LSWR had leased the line, the powers to build it rested with Castleman and his colleagues.
 An early question was whether to build the line as double track; Castleman argued that building as single and doubling later would cost much more, but the LSWR disagreed.
 Next the LSWR supported a London, Salisbury and Yeovil Railway and a scheme for an Exeter, Yeovil and Dorchester Railway.
 In retaliation the GWR sponsored an Exeter Great Western Railway.
 The support given to these schemes was in direct disregard of undertakings mutually given at Dalhousie's suggestion (see above), and the Southampton and Dorchester directors saw that their supposed protector was improperly sponsoring a line that would abstract from their own.
 Acrimonious personal accusations were made and some were published, and at a twice-yearly meeting of the S&DR the grievances were aired; the outcome was that the LSWR forced another four of their own nominee directors—they already had four out of twelve—on to the S&DR board; with by far the largest block of shares they were easily able to do this.

 Castleman was evidently furious and after further exchanges during the meeting he resigned.
 He was later persuaded to resume his duties as solicitor to the company, but the LSWR was now in total control.

 New Forest

-The Act had left the route through the New Forest to be approved by the Commissioners for the Royal Woods and Forests, and they did not approve Moorsom's route.
+The act had left the route through the New Forest to be approved by the Commissioners of Woods and Forests, and they did not approve Moorsom's route.
 This proved contentious and at length I. K. Brunel was brought in to propose a compromise.
 It was not until July 1846 that agreement was made; by then the contractor Morton Peto had completed the Ringwood to Dorchester section by the previous November.